Duluth School Board

 SUBJECT TO CHANGE: Due to the declared health pandemic, and pursuant to Minnesota Statute 13D.021~

-The December regular school board meeting will be held virtually with no public presence allowed.
+The February regular school board meeting will be held virtually.
 The committee meetings will continue to be held virtually.

-Public comment for the regular school board meeting on December 15, 2020 may be submitted by emailing: firstname.lastname@example.org (comments must be three minutes when read into the record and follow the civility code) or recorded by calling 218-336-8730 (comments must be kept to three minutes and follow the civility code), no later than Monday, December 14th by 4:00 PM.
-The public is encouraged to watch Board meetings online at www.isd709.org/district/school-board and live on cable channel 187.
-Thank you for your understanding.
+Public comment for the regular school board meeting on February 23, 2020 may be submitted by emailing: firstname.lastname@example.org or recorded by calling 218-336-8730 (comments must be kept to three minutes and follow the civility code), no later than Monday, February 22nd by 4:00 PM.
+See the public comment guidelines below.

 Please call 218-336-8752 or email Melinda Thibault if you have questions.